Grand Teton Ski Descent via Ford Stettner

 I reorganized crampons, ice tools, the climbing kit, Rocky Talkies and emergency supplies, etc. Summer gear in my vest pack.
 Everything else in my touring pack and ski bag, hibernating until next winter.

 I applied moisturizer to my blistering thighs and face.
-A tan line wrapped around my head and neck, akin to a bowl cut.
-(Bald man troubles.)
-Thanks to two strips of medical tape on the inside of my feet, and a day of healing, I slipped into my most comfortable running shoes.
+A tan line wrapped around my head and neck, the closest I've been to a bowl cut since my Dad cut my hair in middle school.
+(Bald dude problems.)
+With two strips of medical tape, and a day of healing, I forced my feet into loose running shoes.